 Fuelling women in leadership

 Women are still woefully underrepresented in C-Suites and Boardrooms across the world.
 By investing in extraordinary women completing their MBAs, the Foundation intends to give women the education and networks to achieve equal representation and power.
-To date, we have helped over 300+ women earn their MBA from Columbia Business School and are just beginning a Women’s Movement programme with London Business School, providing full and half scholarships to women who would not otherwise be in a position to reap the benefits of attending this outstanding school.
+To date, we have helped over 300+ women earn their MBA from Columbia Business School and have begun a Women’s Movement programme with London Business School and Oxford’s Saïd Business School, providing full and half scholarships to women who would not otherwise be in a position to reap the benefits of attending these outstanding schools.

 LONDON BUSINESS SCHOOL LAIDLAW SCHOLARS